 Trips to other islands south of Phayam can be made by local agencies or resorts.
 Very nice for snorkelling and sunbathing are the two tidy islands of Koh Kam and Koh Khangkhao one and a half hours south.
 And divers have to do the trip to Koh Surin Nationalpark.
 Trips to Myanmar are not possible from Phayam.

-is not quite as nice as Koh Phayam, but still very natural and covered with rain forest up to the 370m high hilltop.
+Koh Chang is not quite as nice as Koh Phayam, but still very natural and covered with rain forest up to the 370m high hilltop.
 There are several small beaches around the island, which are not as white and tidy as those on Phayam.
 Nevertheless Koh Chang also offers some simple bungalow resorts.
 It can be seen and experienced as a hideaway island.

 With overland bus from Bangkok you need 9 hours, from Phuket airport, its about 5 hours to reach Ranong.
-From August 2010 on Ranong Air offers two flights a week (Friday and Sunday) from Bangkok and Phuket.
+Nokair offers two daily flights from Bangkok to Ranong airport.

 The expressboat leaves from Ranong (Sapanpla pier) daily at 9 am and 2 pm and needs about two hours to Phayam pier.
 Boats to Koh Chang are more frequently per day.
-During the rainy season boat traffic is depending on weather conditions.
-Private speedboats are only available in high season and do the trip from Ranong in about one hour.
+During the rainy season, boat traffic is depending on weather and sea conditions.
+Private speedboats are only available in high season.
+They need just one hour to get to Phayam.

 There are several simple bungalow resorts on Koh Phayam, most of them are located on Ao Yai Beach and on Ao Kwai Beach.
-Prices differ between 500 and 2000 baht per night.
-Online booking is not yet available.
+Prices differ between 500 and 4000 baht per night.
+Online booking is not yet available for all resorts.
 Electric power supply can not be garantueed everywhere 24 hours.
-By far the best resort is owned by the russian Dimitri, who built the Buffalo Bay Vacation Club on Ao Kwai Beach.
-It is a very nice location with comfortable and air conditioned nice bungalows.
-The restaurants kitchen is excellent and offer a huge variety of international and Thai dishes.
-Dimitri takes care of the resort and the guests with passion and offers boat trips to other islands, as well as diving and fishing trips, even to Koh Surin.
+The best bungalows can be found on long beach and on northern Ao Kwai Beach.
+The newer resorts offer comfortable and air conditioned bungalows.
+The restaurants are by the beach and offer a huge variety of international and Thai dishes.

 On Koh Chang there are also several very simple bungalow resorts, but the quality is more simple and the prices are lower.
 So you can spend a night on Koh Chang for about 300 Baht.
 But as tourism grows, these cheap times may be over very soon.